Running slower sounds simple. Until you actually try it.

 What to do

-Don’t try to force your old rhythm.
+The key is not to force your old rhythm.

-Let a new one develop
+Let a new one develop.

 It feels awkward because it’s new — not because it’s wrong.